Official Trusted Source for Genuine Aqua Soma Labs® Antibiotics

 How do I choose 250 mg vs 500 mg tablets?

-Metronidazole is commonly used when "hole-in-the-head" type signs are suspected to be linked to protozoan flagellates (such as Hexamita or Spironucleus).
+Metronidazole is commonly used when hole-in-the-head type signs and white stringy poop are suspected to be linked to protozoan flagellates (such as Hexamita or Spironucleus).
 Not all cases have the same cause, so stable water quality, nutrition, and diagnosis matter just as much as medication.

 Will Fix Zole treat ich (white spot) or gill flukes?